 Data Modeling and Database Design

-A DBA must be an expert in the collection and analysis of user needs to obtain conceptual and logical data models.
+A Database Administrator must be an expert in the collection and analysis of user needs to obtain conceptual and logical data models.
 This task is more complicated than it seems.
 A conceptual data model describes the data requirements at a very high level; a logical data model provides in-depth details of data types, lengths, and relationships.
 The DBA uses standardization techniques to offer data models that reflect the company’s data needs.

 One of the main responsibilities of a DBA is to identify how and when users have access to insert, update, or delete data.
 An audit may not only be necessary for a limited time, for specific users or data but also be required 24/7 for all data entered into the DBMS.
 Regularly, DBAs must work in combination with the company’s internal and external auditors.